maaaashin324/wash-your-hands/README.md

 This app notifies you should wash your hands when you stay somewhere after you move and at intervals.

+## The reason I made this app public

+I was not able to make this app available in Apple Store because this app is related to covid19.
+I and my partner wanted to contribute to encourage people wash their hands and prevent themselves from being infected, but we couldn't because of Apple guideline.
+I mean I won't blame Apple because it does make sense.
+So I made this app public in case anyone can make use of this app codebase.

 ## Installing / Getting started

 A quick introduction of the minimal setup you need to get running.